cloud-gov/cg-site/content/ops/configuration-management.md

 ### Continuous Monitoring

-FedRAMP requires Cloud Service Providers (CSP) to continuously monitor and report vulnerabilities on the system.
+FedRAMP requires Cloud Service Providers (CSP) to continuously monitor and report vulnerabilities in the system. cloud.gov has a [Continuous Monitoring Plan]({{< relref "continuous-monitoring.md" >}}).

-cloud.gov adopts the [FedRAMP Continuous Monitoring Strategy Guide](https://www.fedramp.gov/files/2015/03/FedRAMP-Continuous-Monitoring-Strategy-Guide-v2.0-3.docx) as its Continuous Monitoring process.